 Example 4: Study guide

-Create an image for a study method cover: a clean desk with flashcards, stacked cards, pen, large blank notebook area, 4:5 crop, 4:5 mobile crop, simple focal subject, visible headline area, everyday scene cues, and high contrast without noisy decoration.
+Create an image for a study method cover: a clean desk with flashcards, stacked cards, pen, large blank notebook area, 4:5 mobile crop, simple focal subject, visible headline area, everyday scene cues, and high contrast without noisy decoration.

 It creates a natural title block.
 It includes destination, subject, visual constraints, and output context, so the next edit is a variable swap.

-Example 5: Product review
+Example 5: Product review cover

 Example 6: Outfit note